SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-HRR Immune Responses to Transplants_Pasham.md

 this is an adaptive immune phenomenon !!!
 - prior exposure to donor MHC -> accelerated graft rejection = showing memory + specificity
-- ability to rapidly rejet is mediated by lymphocytes and can be transferred by lymphocytes to a naive individual
+- ability to rapidly reject is mediated by lymphocytes and can be transferred by lymphocytes to a naive individual
 - depletion/inactivation of t lymphocytes = reduced graft rejection
 **memory specificity + lymphocyte mediation points at adaptive immune phenomenon** rejection - t cells + antibodies made against antigens react and destroy - huge thing is HLA proteins as the main thing